fbpx

 Family Violence Finding

 Under Texas Law, the Family Violence finding is mandatory for any assault involving a family member.
 It cannot be waived by the prosecutor or judge.
-The consequences of an FV finding are that future Domestic Violence charges are elevated to a felony and the defendant may not possess a gun for life.
+The consequences of an FV finding are that future Assault Family Violence charges are elevated to a felony and the defendant may not possess a gun for life.

 FAQs About Domestic Violence Cases